react-declarative/appwrite-backup-tool/README.md

 Got a question?
 Feel free to [ask It in issues](https://github.com/react-declarative/appwrite-backup-tool/issues), I need traffic

-## Free Backups for Self Hosted Appwrite
+## Free Backups the Cloud and Open Sourced for Self Hosted Appwrite

 > [!NOTE]
 > Free forever.
 Crontab ready